keboola/developers-docs/extend/common-interface/environment.md

 In case of an *Application Exception*, the end-user will see only a canned response ('An application error occurred') with the option to contact support.
 The actual output of the application will be sent to our internal logs only.

-In case of [Docker extensions](/extend/docker/) the output can be forwarded to a place specify by you in your [component registration](/extend/registration/), while in case of [Custom Science](/extend/custom-science/), it cannot.
+In case of [Docker extensions](/extend/docker/) the output can be forwarded to a place specified by you in your [component registration](/extend/registration/), while in case of [Custom Science](/extend/custom-science/), it cannot.
+It is possible to modify the above behavior so that regardless of the exit code, all errors are User Exceptions.
+This is done by setting `no_application_errors` during component registration.

 ## Standard Output and Standard Error